Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 60 points three of seven times.

-- Texas' games have gone over 60 points in three of eight chances this season.
+- Iowa State and its opponents have combined to score more than 59.5 points in three of seven games this season.

-- Saturday's total is 11.5 points lower than the two team's combined 71.5 points per game average.

 Iowa State Stats and Trends

-- The Cyclones have been favored by 6.5 points or more six times this season and are 3-3 ATS in those matchups.
+- This season, the Cyclones have an ATS record of 3-3 in their six games as a favorite of 6.5 points or more.

-- Iowa State's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Iowa State has gone over the point total in 57.1% of its opportunities this year (four times over seven games with a set point total).

+- The Cyclones score 32.1 points per game, comparable to the 29.8 per outing the Longhorns allow.

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.